dprakashraj/Bike_Sharing_MLR/README.md

 ## General Information
 - Accessing 2018 and 2019 bike sharing data and predicts the significant variables which improves the demand of bike sharing.
-- This project finds out the positive and neagative correlated features of bike sharing.
+- This project finds out the positive and neagative correlated feature variables of bike sharing.
-- Feature variables are selected by using Recursive Feature selection method.
+- Feature variables are selected by using Recursive Feature Elimination method.
-- sklearn and statsmodels library used through out the model building.
+- sklearn and statsmodels libraries are used through out the model building.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions